Date Updated: May 14, 2018

-It appears that Sierra Financial, LLC d/b/a Sierra Lending, LLC may be operating as a tribal online lender that is not licensed in Washington.
-Sierra Financial, LLC d/b/a Sierra Lending, LLC claims to be owned by the Iipay Nation of Santa Ysabel, a federally-recognized Indian Tribe located in California.
-If you have a complaint against Sierra Financial, LLC d/b/a Sierra Lending, LLC, you can contact the Iipay Nation of Santa Ysabel.
+It appears that Sierra Financial, LLC, d/b/a Sierra Lending & Tall Grass Finance, is operating as an online tribal lender not licensed in Washington State.
+Sierra Financial, LLC d/b/a Sierra Lending & Tall Grass Finance, claims to be owned by the Iipay Nation of Santa Ysabel, a federally-recognized Indian Tribe located in California.
+If you have a complaint against Sierra Financial, LLC d/b/a Sierra Lending & Tall Grass Finance, you can contact the Iipay Nation of Santa Ysabel.
 The Iipay Nation of Santa Ysabel’s contact information is:

 P.O.
 Box 130

 Santa Ysabel, CA 92070

-Sierra Financial, LLC d/b/a Sierra Lending, LLC is not licensed by the DFI and is not registered to conduct business in Washington State by the Department of Licensing, the Department of Revenue, or the Secretary of State.
+Sierra Financial, LLC, d/b/a Sierra Lending & Tall Grass Finance, is not licensed by DFI and is not registered to conduct business in Washington State by the Department of Licensing, the Department of Revenue, or the Secretary of State.

 DFI warns Washington consumers that, before doing business with a financial service provider, a consumer should: